wandersoncferreira/hfdp/README.md

-# hfdp

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# Heads First Design Patterns

+I am reading and implementing in Clojure all the examples of the book.
+The idea is to get an implementation that satisfies the following requirements:

+	- The same behavior as the Java version
+	- As much Clojure idiomatic as possible
+	- Fewer mutable state as possible

+If you can come up with a better implementation I will be very happy to merge to this project.

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Wanderson Ferreira

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at